oormicreations/PredictEd/README.md

 **For Users**

 Download the installer and run it.
+Launch it from Desktop shortcut or from Start menu.
 Start typing.

 The suggestions are shown as you type.
 Press TAB to select a suggestion.
 More TAB presses cycle through the suggestions.
 Three of the suggestions are phrases.
 When spacebar is pressed it shows a probable word that may occur next.